Building a Better Canada

 Boeing Canada believes in being a responsible corporate citizen.
-The Boeing Company invested more than $163 million to enhance our communities and donated thousands of hours in 2017.
+Since 2009, The Boeing Company has invested approximately $8 million in grants across Canada that support veterans, STEM education and prevailing community needs.

 Since 1981 the Annual Boeing Classic Indoor Track and Field Championships has been held in March in Winnipeg, Manitoba.
 This event serves as the annual Manitoba Indoor Age Class Championships and elementary school relays.
 The mission is for a successful meet where all competitors enjoy the competition in the full spirit of friendship and sportsmanship.

 Boeing Canada Winnipeg and the Organizing Committee of the Boeing Classic Indoor Track & Field Championships are proud of the quality and history of this longstanding meet and the contributions it has made to the sport of track and field in Manitoba.

 AAIM Day (Winnipeg)